DADIDUNG/tanssi-operator/operators-docker.md

-title: Run an Operator Using Docker
+Run an Operator Using Docker
 description: Learn how to set up and run an operator (aka validator) for Tanssi network using Docker to participate in the protocol, secure networks, and earn rewards.
 icon: simple-docker
 ---